kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

     healthy.

     The service with port `31380` is the one that handles Kubeflow traffic.
-(31380 is the default port of the service istio-ingressgateway)
+(31380 is the default port of the service `istio-ingressgateway`.)

-    If the backend is unhealthy, check the pods in istio-system
+    If the backend is unhealthy, check the pods in `istio-system`:
-    * kubectl get pods -n istio-system
+    * `kubectl get pods -n istio-system`
-    * The `istio-ingressgateway-XX` ones should be running
+    * The `istio-ingressgateway-XX` pods should be running
     * Check the logs of `backend-updater-0`, `ingress-bootstrap-XX`, `iap-enabler-XX` to see if there is any error

 1. Now that the certificate exists, the Ingress resource should report that it